samboy/MaraDNS/README.md

 I initially wrote MaraDNS while I was a college student and a travelling English teacher during the first 2000s decade.

-Since the COVID-19 pandemic, I have been actively adding new features to MaraDNS, most notably the new `coLunacyDNS` service which uses Lua to customize DNS replies.
+During the COVID-19 pandemic, I was actively adding new features to MaraDNS, most notably the `coLunacyDNS` service which uses Lua to customize DNS replies.

 Versions of some MaraDNS programs compiled as Windows binaries